Safety and Security

 Tip Line - If you are aware of a potential danger to our students or schools and are unable to contact a building administrator, you can also call or text the anonymous hotline at 844-SAFER-OH.
 Trained professionals at Ohio Homeland Security’s Threat Assessment and Prevention unit answer all tips and immediately forward information to the district and local law enforcement agencies.

 Threats - All threats to school safety are taken seriously, whether they are made online, verbally, by text or phone, written note, or as a joke.
 Working with local law enforcement agencies, the District will promptly and efficiently investigate every threat of which we are made aware.
 Individuals will be held accountable for their actions, even if the threat is not considered credible or real.

 Vigilance - We are Stronger and Safer Together when our community partners help us extend our safe zones and reduce the opportunity and incidences of violence in our surrounding neighborhoods.

 We need everyone’s help by being our eyes and ears in the community and reporting any concerns you hear about or notice.
 Thank you for continuing to support our students, teachers, staff members, and greater school community.
 We are Stronger and Safer Together!

-Ohio's new school safety tip line gives students, parents, teachers and school administrators a way to anonymously report student safety threats to school officials and law enforcement officers.
+Ohio's school safety tip line gives students, parents, teachers and school administrators a way to anonymously report student safety threats to school officials and law enforcement officers.
 The tip line serves our community 24 hours a day and the call center guarantees the anonymity of the person who calls or texts.

 Trained professionals at Ohio Homeland Security's Threat Assessment and Prevention (TAP) unit answer all calls and texts to 844-SaferOH.
 When action is needed, TAP staff immediately forward information to the district and/or school.
-Local law enforcement agencies or others may be notified, if the situation warrants.
+Local law enforcement agencies or others may be notified if the situation warrants.